QuTech-Delft/tree-gen/README.md

 ## File list

- - `src`: source and private header files for the generator program.
+ - `generator`: source and private header files for the generator program.

+ - `src`: source and private header files for the support library.

- - `include`: public header files that you may use as base classes to the tree structures.
-But you can also substitute your own.
+ - `include`: public header files for the support library.

  - `cmake`: contains CMake helper modules for building flex/bison from source if they are not installed.